-UNIT 7: Application of the Nursing Process Focusing on Musculoskeletal Function OBJECTIVES
+UNIT 6: Application of the Nursing Process Focusing on Musculoskeletal Function OBJECTIVES

 - 1. Demonstrate knowledge of anatomy and physiology in formulating a care plan for the patient with disorders of the musculoskeletal system.
-CO 1, 2, 3, 4 - 2.
+(CLO 1, 2, 3, 4) - 2.
 Assess characteristics of common musculoskeletal disorders.
-CO 1, 2, 3 - 3.
+(CLO 1, 2, 3) - 3.
 Formulate nursing diagnoses related to the patient with a musculoskeletal disorder and design a plan of care for the patient using evidence-based practice.
-CO 2, 5, 10 - 4.
-Demonstrate the ability to take a health/illness history of patients with disorders of the musculoskeletal system, incorporating societal/cultural differences and apply the nursing process using critical thinking.
-CO 1, 2, 3, 4, 5, 11 - 5.
+(CLO 2, 5, 10) - Demonstrate the ability to take a health/illness history of patients with disorders of the musculoskeletal system, incorporating societal/cultural differences and apply the nursing process using critical thinking.
+(CLO 1, 2, 3, 4, 5, 11) - 5.
 Integrate the purpose of diagnostic measures and treatment modalities for specific musculoskeletal disorders.
-CO 1, 2, 3 - 6.
+(CLO 1, 2, 3) - 6.
 Administer medications safely to patients with musculoskeletal system disorders based on National Patient Safety Goals.
-CO 1, 3, 6, 7, 9, 11 - 7.
+(CLO 1, 3, 6, 7, 9, 11) - 7.
 Perform technical skills following standards of nursing care applicable to patients with musculoskeletal system disorders.
-CO 7, 8, 9, 10, 11 - 8.
+(CLO 7, 8, 9, 10, 11) - 8.
 Integrate principles of nutrition and food/fluid intake in the care of patients with musculoskeletal disorders.
-CO 1, 2 - 9.
+(CLO 1, 2) - 9.
 Determine the relationship of psychosocial concepts to common musculoskeletal disorders considering cultural/ethnic and social diversity.
-CO 3, 4, 5, 6, 8 - 10.
+(CLO 3, 4, 5, 6, 8) - 10.
 Integrate community resources in promoting health, preventing disease, and planning nursing care of the patient with a musculoskeletal disorder.
-CO 1, 2, 10, 11
+(CLO 1, 2, 10, 11)

 - a.
-Chapter 44 Assessment of the Musculoskeletal System - b.
-Chapter 45 Concepts of Care for Patients with Musculoskeletal Problems - c.
-Chapter 46 Concepts of Care for Arthritis and Total Joint Arthroplasty - d.
-Chapter 47 Concepts of Care for Patients with Musculoskeletal Trauma
+Chapter 41 Assessment of the Musculoskeletal System - b.
+Chapter 42 Concepts of Care for Patients with Musculoskeletal Conditions - c.
+Chapter 43 Concepts of Care for Arthritis and Total Joint Arthroplasty - d.
+Chapter 44 Concepts of Care for Patients with Musculoskeletal Trauma

-Topics include: Assessment of the Musculoskeletal System, Osteoporosis, Osteomyelitis, Bone Tumors, Osteoarthritis, Rheumatoid Arthritis, Fractures, Amputations
+Topics include: Assessment of the Musculoskeletal System, Osteoporosis, Osteomyelitis, Bone Tumors, Common Disorders of the Hand, Common Disorders of the Foot, Osteoarthritis, Rheumatoid Arthritis, Gout, Fractures, Amputations, Carpal Tunnel Syndrome, Knee Injuries, Rotator Cuff Injuries

-• ATI Learning System RN Practice Quizzes: Medical-Surgical: Musculoskeletal (Student will receive highest grade earned by due date)
+- ATI Learning System RN Practice Quizzes: Medical-Surgical: Musculoskeletal - ATI Real Life: Total Hip Arthroplasty (Must score a STRONG to receive credit) (Student will receive highest grade earned by the due date.)